ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 ### Getting A/R results

-To get daily A/R results for all groups in a report, run
+[This example](https://github.com/ARGOeu/argo-mon-library/blob/main/examples/get_group_results.py) prints out daily A/R results for all groups in a report.

+#### Running the example in the terminal (Bash)

+To test it, you may run the example against the development instance of the service by navigating to the installation's `examples` folder and executing

 ```bash
 python3 ./examples/get_group_results.py --host api.devel.mon.argo.grnet.gr --api-key ~/mon.key -f --report REPORTNAME --start-date YYYY-MM-DD